stubbsdiondra/PortfolioProjects/README.md

-# My Portfolio
+# My Portfolio Project Repository

-This repository is where I showcase all my data analyst projects.
+This repository holds all of the code and queries from the Portfolio Projects I created.
 These projects demonstrate my skills in SQL, Python and R.

 ## About Me